• plumbing heating and air alliance member

 Profit and loss is a fundamental HVAC KPI for 2025 for all my residential and commercial HVAC brethren.

-Simply subtract your fixed costs (and variable costs) from your profit to calculate your loss.
+Subtract your fixed costs (and variable costs) from your profit to calculate your loss.

 Examples of fixed costs are technician wages, HVAC equipment, and fuel for work trucks.